-Throughout my whole life, it has always been tradition to wear white at a wedding.
-Only if you’re the bride of course, in fact, it’s very much customary not to wear white unless you’re the bride.
+Throughout my whole life, it has always been traditional to wear white at a wedding.
+Only if you’re the bride of course.
+In fact, it’s very much customary not to wear white unless you’re the bride.
 For as long as I’ve known, and my parents, and even my grandparents and great grandparents have known, a wedding dress is traditionally white.
-Yet it has not always been the case, not at all, and in the grand scheme of things it hasn’t been that way for that long.
+This has not always been the case.
+Not at all.
+In the grand scheme of things, it hasn’t been that way for that long.

 Something Old or Something New?